cakephp/docs/en/views/helpers.rst

     The base class for Helpers.
 It provides a number of utility methods and features for loading other helpers.

+.. php:method:: webroot($file)

+    Resolve a file name to the webroot of the application.
+If a theme is active and the file exists in the current theme's webroot, the path to the themed file will be returned.

+.. php:method:: url($url, $full = false)

+    Generates an HTML escaped URL, delgates to :php:meth:`Router::url()`.

+.. php:method:: value($options = array(), $field = null, $key = 'value')

+    Get the value for a given input name.

+.. php:method:: domId($options = null, $id = 'id')

+    Generate a CamelCased id value for the currently selected field.
+    Overriding this method in your AppHelper will allow you to change how CakePHP generates ID attributes.

 Callbacks
 ---------